-The results shows that the SST k-ω and the BSL RSM are not effective in high y+ mesh condition, while the Standard k-ε could reproduce with good accuracy the result obtained with the same turbulence model and resolved boundary layer.
+The results (TABLE 1) show that the SST k-ω and the BSL RSM are not effective in high y+ mesh condition, while the Standard k-ε could reproduce with good accuracy the result obtained with the resolved boundary layer.
+The last row of the table reports the pressure drops of the models where a variation around 8% could be found, however no experimental data are available for under this point of view and further analysis should be carried out in future works.

-The second computational cost reduction method is based on porous media, analysing three different approaches also with the boundary condition of the 1FC test:
+The second method for the computational cost reduction is based on porous media, analysing three different approaches, also in this case, adopting the 1FC test boundary condition:

 the single porous domain (PM1) for the entire fuel bundle:

-the two porous domains (PM2), which discretized the fuel bundle in two regions exploiting the different power generation density in the last rank of the fuel pin bundle:
+the two porous domains (PM2), which discretized the fuel bundle in two regions exploiting the different power generation density in the region of the last rank of the fuel pin bundle;

-the hybrid approach (Hybrid), so called because the fuel bundle is represented by a porous domain surrounded by a fluid layer to directly represent the fluid-solid interaction.
+the hybrid approach (Hybrid), so called since the fuel bundle is represented by a porous domain surrounded by a fluid layer to directly represent the fluid-solid interaction.
 For the hexagonal fuel bundle, the hexagonal key of the central porous domain of the hybrid approach is computed in such a way to have the same porosity corresponding to the infinite lattice domain.

 To characterize the porous media behaviour a set of parameters has been defined, retrieving the hydraulic behaviour from a series of simulations on the infinite lattice domain of the bundle with different mass flow rate.
-In this way, for each porous media region, the geometrical based parameters (porosity and volumetric heat source) and the hydraulic parameters (permeability and loss coefficient) define the thermal hydraulic variation inside the bundle, but there is no need for a detailed domain.
-In this way the mesh is strongly reduced (around 90 K cells) with small difference between the three approaches.
+In this way, for each porous media region, the geometrical based parameters (porosity and volumetric heat source) and the hydraulic parameters (permeability and loss coefficient) define the thermal hydraulic behaviour inside the bundle.
+Since the detailed description of the pin region is not required, the mesh is strongly reduced (around 90 K cells) with small differences between the three approaches.